MatGros/app-AlgoRave_v01/README.md

 ## Pattern Slots (Important!)

-Like TidalCycles, you use **slots** to control your patterns.
-This prevents patterns from stacking up!
+You use **slots** to control your patterns independently.
+This prevents patterns from stacking up and keeps your mix organized!

 ```javascript
 // Slot 1: Drums